 Maintaining Satisfactory Academic Progress (SAP)

-Both federal and state regulations required students to meet basic academic standards in order to remain eligible for financial assistance.
+Both federal and state regulations require students to meet basic academic standards in order to remain eligible for financial assistance.
 Failure to meet one or more of the established standards of satisfactory academic progress (SAP) will make a student ineligible for financial aid.
+Requirements are listed below.

 All previous academic history, even if the student didn't receive financial aid, is included in the academic review.
 Compliance with state standards is reviewed each semester; federal standards are reviewed every May.
 It is the student's responsibility to monitor academic progress and to understand the criteria needed to maintain both federal and state financial aid eligibility.